axllent/silverstripe-image-optimiser/README.md

-# Optimised images for SilverStripe
+# Optimised images for Silverstripe

-A module to automatically optimise/compress both uploaded as well as any resampled (cropped, scaled etc) images in SilverStripe.
+A module to automatically optimise/compress uploaded as well as any resampled (cropped, scaled etc) images in Silverstripe.
 Images (JPG, PNG & GIF) are automatically optimised, provided you have the correct binaries installed (see "Installation" below).

-The module overrides the default `FlysystemAssetStore` to first optimise the image before adding the image to the store.
-It works transparently, and includes a task to optimise all existing (previously created) images.
+The module overrides the default `FlysystemAssetStore` to and transparently optimises the image before adding the image to the store.

 ## Requirements